 About

-Forms of Living is a research and design practice founded in 2019 by architects and researchers Dr. Lola Lozano Lara and Dr. Elena Palacios Carral.
+Forms of Living is a research and design practice founded in 2019 by architects and researchers Lola Lozano Lara and Elena Palacios Carral.
 Based in London, the practice engages with existing structures and explores the relationship between built form and use, with a particular focus on the political role of architectural design.
 They work from the principle of developing material strategies of minimal intervention that can produce transformative social and spatial effects.

 In 2023, Forms of Living curated and designed Portraits of a Practice, an exhibition at the Architectural Association’s main gallery (October–December).
 They are now developing a toolkit for the exhibition to travel within the UK and internationally.
 Ongoing projects include the refurbishment of a home in Walthamstow and the design of an art gallery in Mexico City.

 Teaching and writing are integral to their practice.
-Together, they have led design studios at universities across the UK for more than a decade and currently teach at the University of Cambridge and the Architectural Association in London.
-Lola also lectures on the Interior Architecture programme at Leeds Beckett University, while Elena tutors dissertations at Central Saint Martins.
+Together, they have led design studios at universities across the UK for over a decade and teach at the University of Cambridge and the Architectural Association in London.
 Collectively, they bring over twelve years of practice experience, having worked on projects ranging from furniture to large-scale housing and cultural developments for public and private clients in the UK and abroad.
-Before founding Forms of Living, they contributed to practices in London and Mexico City including Squire and Partners, Morris+Company, Serie Architects, and Forensic Architecture.
+Before founding Forms of Living, they contributed to practices in London and Mexico City.

 Collaborators past and present: